learn-co-curriculum/react-props-movie-lab/README.md

 #### Once Finished

-Check out the application and make sure everything is functioning how you would like!
+Check out the application and make sure everything is functioning how you expect it to!

 ## Resources